 At less than $200, the S.M.S.L. sAp-10 is a hefty contender in the field of balanced headphone amplifiers.
 However, it relies on one JRC 5532 surface mount (SMD) op-amp.
 I decided to upgrade this to a DIP-8 socket, so that I could try different op-amps.
 To achieve this I used a special adapter that goes from SMD pads to a DIP-8 socket.
 While I was in there I decided to go ahead and swap out the few SMD capacitors with full-size Panasonic FM capacitors.

 Having the ability to swap the op-amp is a huge sonic advantage (to anyone with spare op-amps).
 Going from a JRC 5532 to a Burson Audio V6 Classic or a Sparkos Labs SS3602 made a clear difference.

 The handful of remaining SMD capacitors are related to the power circuitry ICs (outside of the signal path).

 I haven’t yet had the time to analyze the circuit to see what configuration the op-amp is in.
-Op-amps can serve a variety of purposes in a circuit: amplification, voltage followers, buffers and rectifiers (to name a few configurations).
+It’s likely the first stage, in the headphone-level VAS (voltage amplification stage).
+Op-amps can serve a variety of purposes in a circuit: stages of amplification, voltage followers, buffers and filters (to name a few configurations).
 Swapping in full size capacitors helped bass response/headroom and seemed to improve rejection of buzz/hum.
-I also believed it helped the mid-range out.
+By lowering the SNR, the soundstage will naturally feel larger and more open.